loulansuiye/make-rootfs-debian-arm64/README.md

 [![Build Status](https://travis-ci.org/DieterReuter/make-roofs-debian-arm64.svg)](https://travis-ci.org/DieterReuter/make-roofs-debian-arm64)

-# make-roofs-debian-arm64
+# rootfs-bookworm-armhf

-Create and package a Debian rootfs for ARM64/AARCH64
+Create and package a Debian rootfs for ARMhf

 This rootfs builder is meant to run on TravisCI only (issues with debootstrap on CircleCI).